jarikomppa/img2spec/readme.md

 - The window can be resized.
 - Various helper windows can be opened from the window menu.
-- Don't hesistate to play with conversion options.
+- Don't hesitate to play with conversion options.

 ##Typical workflow: